-- In December 2022, the Registrar Stakeholder Group (RrSG) and Registry Stakeholder Group (RySG) formally notified ICANN to initiate negotiations to respectively "incorporate baseline contractual requirements to Section 3.18 of the RAA for registrars to disrupt and/or mitigate Domain Name System Abuse" and "enhance the DNS Abuse obligations contained in the [Registry Agreement]". - A recent ICANN CEO Blog (18 Jan.
+- contracts, and reinforced by the GNSO Small Team on DNS Abuse; - The amendments will not include matters pertaining to website content abuses nor access to registration data; and - Any new provisions [...] will not seek to impose pass-through requirements on either group. - In December 2022, the Registrar Stakeholder Group (RrSG) and Registry Stakeholder Group (RySG) formally notified ICANN to initiate negotiations to respectively "incorporate baseline contractual requirements to Section 3.18 of the RAA for registrars to disrupt and/or mitigate Domain Name System Abuse" and "enhance the DNS Abuse obligations contained in the [Registry Agreement]". - A recent ICANN CEO Blog (18 Jan.
 2023) confirmed ongoing work "to define baseline obligations to require registries and registrars to mitigate or disrupt DNS abuse" expecting that this should "aid ICANN's Contractual Compliance team in its enforcement efforts with registrars or registries who fail to adequately address DNS abuse."
 It also noted this would be an opportunity for the ICANN Community "to discuss and determine if further obligations are required via a policy development process".
-The ICANN CEO aims "to share drafts with the community before ICANN77". - In the meantime, the GNSO's Business Constituency (BC) and Intellectual Property Constituency (IPC), and the At Large Advisory Committee (ALAC) requested (20 Jan.
-2023) that "community input is appropriately regarded, and to assist ICANN Org in its established role as an advocate for community needs and arbiter of the public interest" - In preparation for an update by Contracted Parties on the ongoing negotiations, a Pre-ICANN76 GAC Briefing on Contract Negotiation regarding DNS Abuse Mitigation (28 February 2023) [GAC website login required] GAC Topic leads discussed possible improvements to existing contract provisions towards better clarity and enforceability, as well as possible areas for new contract provisions as discussed in the ICANN Community (including by the CCT and SSR2 Review recommendations) including: financial and reputational incentives, thresholds of abuse and compliance triggers, best practices and centralized abuse reporting.
+The ICANN CEO aims "to share drafts with the community before ICANN77". - On the meantime, the GNSO's Business Constituency (BC) and Intellectual Property Constituency (IPC), and the At Large Advisory Committee (ALAC) requested (20 Jan.
+2023) that "community input is appropriately regarded, and to assist ICANN Org in its established role as an advocate for community needs and arbiter of the public interest".
+In its response (27 March 2023), the ICANN Board stated that both "ICANN Board and org have listened carefully to the community over the last several years regarding DNS abuse.
+Taking this approach to make focused improvements to the Agreements, to add a clear obligation for registries and registrars to mitigate DNS abuse, will be an important building block in a longer journey that envisions potential policy discussions open to the full ICANN community, and potentially future negotiations between the CPH and ICANN org." - In preparation for an update by Contracted Parties on the ongoing negotiations, a Pre-ICANN76 GAC Briefing on Contract Negotiation regarding DNS Abuse Mitigation (28 February 2023) [GAC website login required] GAC Topic leads discussed possible improvements to existing contract provisions towards better clarity and enforceability, as well as possible areas for new contract provisions as discussed in the ICANN Community (notably by the CCT and SSR2 Reviews) including: financial and reputational incentives, thresholds of abuse and compliance triggers, best practices and centralized abuse reporting. - In the ICANN76 Cancún Communiqué (20 March 2023), the GAC encouraged the ongoing negotiations "to proceed expeditiously" and noted that it "considers that continued efforts in this area will be required, including further improvement of contractual obligations and/or targeted policy development processes prior to the launch of a second round of New generic Top-Level Domains (new qTLDs)."
+In addition, the GAC